Arts Hub 47

 My two cats make me very happy, unless they're sat on my work or poking me in the face because they want feeding.
 I recently moved back to the Lark Lane area after living in Crosby for a couple of years, and I'm still really enjoying everything there is to see round here, like the independent shops and cafes, and going for a walk in Sefton and Princes Parks, or at the Festival Gardens.
 The charity shops are really good round here too, I love hunting out treasures amongst all the tat!

+What are your plans for the next six months?
 Keep making away!
 I've got plans for a new collection of Liberty print bags, purses and jewellery, which I'll be taking out to craft fairs and bringing into the shop, and hopefully get my work in some more shops.
-I'm also developing some new craft classes so I can share my skills with other people - and is it too early to say I'm planning my Christmas designs?
+I'm also developing some new craft classes so I can share my skills with other people - and is it too early to say I'm planning my Christmas designs? |

 Where do you see yourself in five years?